Map-A-Droid/MAD/README.md

 If you want to run OCR on screenshots, run `-oo` to analyse screenshots

+## MADMIN
+MADMIN is a web frontend to configure MAD to your needs, see the current position of your devices, fix OCR failures.
+You can enable it with `with_madmin` in the config file or `-wm` as a command line argument.
+The default port is 5000.
+See the config.ini.example for more options.

 ## Security
 RGC and PogoDroid both support wss/HTTPS respectively.
 Thus you may setup reverse proxies for MAD.
 The Auth headers in RGC and Pogodroid both use Basic auth.